-Progressive flatfoot is quite common in women over 50, and may be due to an inherent abnormality of the tendon.
+Progressive flatfoot often occurs in women over 50 years of age and may be due to an inherent abnormality of the tendon.
 However, others factors can increase the risk of developing the condition, including obesity, diabetes and hypertension.

 - Pain and swelling on the inside of the ankle

-- Loss of the arch leading to a flat foot
+- Loss of the arch and the development of a flat foot

-- Pain on the outer side of the ankle or foot
+- Gradual development of pain on the outer side of the ankle or foot

-- An inability to stand on the toes
+- Weakness and an inability to stand on the toes

-- Tenderness over the midfoot, especially during strenuous activity
+- Tenderness over the midfoot, especially when under stress during activity

-This depends on how far the condition has progressed.
-In the early stages, nonsteroidal anti-inflammatory drugs such as aspirin or ibuprofen can help to relieve pain and the foot may need to be immobilised for six to eight weeks with a rigid below-knee cast or boot to prevent overuse.
+Treatment will depend on how far the condition has progressed.
+In the early stages, nonsteroidal anti-inflammatory drugs such as aspirin or ibuprofen will help to relieve pain and the foot may be immobilised for six to eight weeks with a rigid below-knee cast or boot to prevent overuse.
 After the cast is removed, shoe inserts such as a heel wedge or arch support may be helpful.

-If the non-invasive treatments don't work, surgery may be recommended.
+If conservative treatments don't work, a specialist may recommend surgery.
 Surgical options include:

 - Tenosynovectomy.
 In this procedure, the surgeon will clean away (debride) and remove (excise) any inflamed tissue surrounding the tendon.

-- Osteotomy.
-This procedure changes the alignment of the heel bone.
-The surgeon may also have to remove a part of the bone.
+- Osteotomy: This procedure changes the alignment of the heel bone (calcaneus).
+The surgeon may sometimes have to remove a portion of the bone.

-- Tendon transfer.
-Here, some fibres from another tendon (the flexor digitorum longus, which helps bend the toes) to repair the damaged tendon.
+- Tendon transfer: This procedure uses some fibres from another tendon (the flexor digitorum longus, which helps bend the toes) to repair the damaged posterior tibial tendon.

-- Arthrodesis: This procedure fuses one or more bones together, eliminating movement in the joint.
-This stabilizes the hindfoot and prevents the condition from progressing.
+- Arthrodesis: This procedure welds (fuses) one or more bones together, eliminating movement in the joint.
+This stabilizes the hindfoot and prevents the condition from progressing further.